About virtual care

 Remote monitoring

-Using technology to collect and send medical information to an app, device or service outside of the clinical setting
+Remote monitoring uses mobile technology to collect and send medical and healthcare data to an app, device or service outside the traditional clinical setting.

 Incorporating virtual care into clinical practice can offer many benefits: